sourcegraph/sourcegraph-public-snapshot/dev/gqltest/README.md

 ## How to run tests

-GraphQL-based integration tests are running against a live Sourcegraph instance, the eaiset way to make one is by booting up a single Docker container:
+GraphQL-based integration tests are running against a live Sourcegraph instance, the easiest way to make one is by booting up a single Docker container:

 ```sh
 # For easier testing, run Sourcegraph instance without volume,